montagejs/mr/README.md

 ## Maintenance

 Tests are in the `spec` directory.
-All of the CommonJS module tests exist in there as well as tests for packaging and extensions.

-Open `spec/run.html` in a browser to verify the specs.
+Use `npm test` to run the tests in PhantomJS or open `spec/run.html` in a browser.

 This implementation is a part from Motorola Mobility’s [Montage][] web application framework.
 The module system was  written by Tom Robinson